jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 The Doctor rolled his eyes, having long since been fed up with the situation he now found himself in.
 “Computer, freeze program.”
 A beep of acknowledgement sounded above.
 Everything in the room except for the Doctor, Tom Paris and Harry Kim froze instantly in place.

 “Doc, this is the final chapter.”
-Paris pleaded as he stepped up to the Doctor.
-“Satan’s Robot Conquers the World.
-We can’t just stop now.”
+Paris pleaded as he stepped up to the Doctor. “*Satan’s Robot Conquers the World.* We can’t just stop now.”

 “Does the phrase ‘To Be Continued…’ mean anything to you?”
 The Doctor retorted.